dart-lang/language/resources/type-system/inference.md

 #### Override inference

-If override inference is performed on a declaration `D`, and any member which is directly overriden by `D` is not *available*, it is an error.
+If override inference is performed on a declaration `D`, and any member which is directly overridden by `D` is not *available*, it is an error.
 As noted above, the inference algorithm is required to find an ordering which avoids such an error if there is such an ordering.
 Note that method override inference is independent of non-override inference, and hence can be completed prior to the